tuanyuan2008/style-transfer/README.md

 4. python >=      3.7.1
 5. tqdm    >=       4.28.1

-**Note**:We have used the BERT tokenizer which isn't the default.
+**Important Note**: We have used the BERT tokenizer which isn't the default.
 The default tokenizer is using spacy library.
 To replicate the exact results please run in the environment where spacy isn't installed.
+Having spacy installed will tokenize even the special tokens, and lead to different tokens than we have used, leading to unpredictable results.